artesaos/defender/README.md

 ##### `public function syncPermissions(array $permissions)`:

-This is like the method `syncRoles`. but only the roles in the array `$permissions` be on the relationship after the method runs.
+This is like the method `syncRoles`, but only the roles in the array `$permissions` be on the relationship after the method runs.

 ```php
 public function foo(Authenticable $user)